Kotrotsos/fullscreen-api-jquery-plugin/README.md

 fullscreen-api-jquery-plugin
 ============================

-Fullscreen jQuery Plugin

-To use:
+Fullscreen jQuery Plugin that takes care of the prefix hell we are in at the moment.
+When things change, I will update the plugin.

 To go fullscreen on an element, you need to bind it to a user event first.